CodeZombieCH/boom/docs/CLI.md

 # CLI

-This document describes how to use the Book Management System (bms) command line interface (CLI).
+This document describes how to use the Book Management System (boom) command line interface (CLI).

 {:toc}